aMLLibrary/aMLLibrary/README.md

   -j J                  The number of processes to be used -g, --generate-plots  Generate plots
-  -t, --self-check      Predict the input data with the generate regressor
+  -t, --self-check      Predict the input data with the generate regressor -l, --details         Print results of the single experiments
 ```

 Example of configuration files can be found under `example_configurations` directory.